Errox/Forum/readme.md

 ## Usage

 We use this laravel framework for a school project.
 The project contains a ask and awnser method to help students out when ever they have a question.
 With this a student can help other students or get help when a teacher isnt around.
+Feel free to contact me in anyway if you have any questions related to this project.

 ## Official Documentation